Tlf/tlf/doc/Manual.md

 *Pasted from README_QTC.txt; some information may be out of date.*

- This is a short intro for Tlf QTC handling.
+ This is a short intro for TLF QTC handling.
 Ervin Hegedus HA2OS, 2014. airween@gmail.com

  ### Introduction

-QTC handling was maded for WAEDC contest for Tlf.
-It doesn't need any external tool, Tlf supports it out of box.
+QTC handling was maded for WAEDC contest for TLF.
+It doesn't need any external tool, TLF supports it out of box.
 To enable that, you only needs to put a "QTC=" option to logcfg.dat.
 This parameter needs a value, which could be one of these: "RECV", "SEND", or "BOTH".
 These values means you only want to receive or send QTCs, or you want to send AND receive QTCs (for example, in RTTY mode).
 Note, that currently only RECV and SEND mode are implemented.
 BOTH will used for RTTY mode.

 ### QTC window